Rothfive/Tortoise_cloud/Training.md

 However, training large datasets (several thousand+ lines) seems to introduce some instability (at least with ROCm backends).
 I've had so, so, so, ***so*** many headaches over the course of a week trying to train a large data:
 * initially, I was able to leverage insane batch sizes with proportionally insane gradient accumulation sizes (I think something like bs=1024, ga=16) for a day, and recreating configurations with those values will bring about instability (after one epoch it'll crash Xorg and I can never catch if it's from a system OOM)
 * worker processes count need to be reduced, as it spawns more processes for each GPU, leading to more system RAM pressure
-* using a rather liberal validation dataset size will cause the GPUs to time out, and the watchdog won't catch this until 30 minutes later with the default timeout
+* using a rather liberal validation dataset size will cause the GPUs to crash, or time out, and the watchdog won't catch this until 30 minutes later with the default timeout
 * I believe a finished GPU will block until the other GPU finishes its data, even with GPUs at near-parity, it allegedly offers some delay (efficacy of a rememdy to this is still being tested)

 Smaller workloads seem to not have these egregious issues (a few hundred lines), at least in my recent memory.